15 21 "The son said to him, 'Father, I have sinned against heaven and against you. I am no longer worthy to be called your son.'

 31 "'My son,' the father said, 'you are always with me, and everything I have is yours.
 32 But we had to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found.'"

-The tragic story was going to have a happy ending after all.
+The tragic story would have a happy ending after all.
 The prodigal son returned home, repentant.
 A celebration was called for.
 Jesus says that a homecoming banquet was arranged.
 It was a time for rejoicing in the life of a family whose wayward son had come home.

 But then, just as the festivities were getting underway, the older brother of the prodigal son arrived to play the ignoble part of the wet blanket, which is another way of saying killjoy or party-pooper (meaning less than enthusiastic).
 The figure of speech comes from fire-fighting where a wet blanket effectively quells small fires.
 Unwilling to forgive his brother and jealous of the attention being showered on his sibling, this older brother feels he is owed some payment for his ethical and moral stability and superiority.